 Harassment is defined as engaging in a course of vexatious comment or conduct that is known or ought reasonably to be known to be unwelcome.
 Harassment may be related to one or more of the grounds protected by the Human Rights Code: race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity or gender expression, age, record of offences, marital status, family status or disability.
 It may also be unrelated to a human rights ground but be conduct and/or behaviours which create an intimidating, demeaning or hostile working or academic environment.

-Bill 168 amended Ontario’s Occupational Health and Safety Act (OHSA) as of June 2010 and included “workplace harassment” as an occupational health and safety matter.
+Workplace harassment is an occupational health and safety matter and as such, is included in Ontario’s Occupational Health and Safety Act (OHSA).
 Workplace harassment shares the same definition as human-rights based harassment (i.e., a course of vexatious comment or conduct that is known or ought reasonably to be known to be unwelcomed) but limits application to “workers in a workplace”.
 Western’s policy, however, extends protection from workplace, or personal, harassment to all University members – including students (who are not necessarily “workers”).

-In order to comply with Bill 168’s provisions relating to workplace harassment, Western must:
+In order to comply with Ontario's OHSA provisions relating to workplace harassment, Western must:

 Both workplace violence and workplace harassment programs must include measures and procedures for workers to report incidents of workplace violence/harassment and set out how the employer will investigate and deal with incidents or complaints.